 All who know me say I would have passed out and missed it.
 Possibly.

 I do know this..
 True music fans will tell you they know what he did for music in 1954.
 In fact, it’s a big sign to me if someone disagrees.
-You don’t have to love him like me, like him or even listen to him.
-However if you don’t know what he did for music, the brunt of angst he endured for blues, rock n roll and the doors he pushed open for black musicians, then you don’t know music like you think you do.
+You don’t have to love him, like him or even listen to him.
+However if you don’t know what he did for music, the brunt of angst he endured for blues, rock n roll and country, along with the doors he pushed open for black musicians, then you don’t know music like you think you do.

 To again celebrate living through my illness, and the legacy of Elvis Presley, he will be on my mind as I take an upcoming trip to Nashville and the Tennessee mountains.
 Those hills sure can sing a story that will forever live in each and every one of us.